-A celebration of Christmas 2016
+A Celebration of Christmas 2016

 Tipperary Excel

-Friends of the Simon Ryan Theatre host 'A Celebration of Christmas at the Simon Ryan Theatre', in the Tipperary Excel. on Tuesday 20th December.
+Friends of the Simon Ryan Theatre once again hosted 'A Celebration of Christmas' at the Simon Ryan Theatre, Tipperary Excel on Tuesday 20th December 2016.

-Mulled Wine & Mince Pie Reception 7pm.
-Curtains up at 8pm.
-Christmas Carols & Family Festive Favourites will be the order of evening.
+A fantastic night was had by all who attended this annual event.
+A lovely evening of Christmas carols and festive favourites.

-The perfect way to kick start Christmas Week.
-Artists include; St Michael’s Church Choir, Tipperary Gospel Choir, Tipperary Musical Society's, with Derek Ryan and visiting artist Jean Wallace - a Co.
-Limerick Soprano and Harpist.
+Well done to all who took to the stage including St Michael's Church Choir, members of Tipperary Musical Society, Tipperary gospel choir, Tipperary Excel Board members Val O'Connor and Dermot O'Dwyer, Tipperary Excel Team member Caroline Brahan and Michael O’Donohoe.
+An enormous thank you to Derek Ryan who starred in the concert and also coordinated the entire programme.

 Leave your comment